sandhyaparna/Data-Science/Deep Learning/Neural Networks.md

 * Units in each hidden layer
 * Choice of activation function
 * Dropout - Regularization technique to avoid overfitting
+* Momentum
 #### Hidden layers & Units
 * Many hidden units within a layer with regularization techniques can increase accuracy.
 Smaller number of units may cause underfitting.
 #### Dropout
 Generally, use a small dropout value of 20%-50% of neurons with 20% providing a good starting point.
 A probability too low has minimal effect and a value too high results in under-learning by the network.
 * Use a larger network.
 You are likely to get better performance when dropout is used on a larger network, giving the model more of an opportunity to learn independent representations.
+#### Learning rate
+* Low learning rate slows down the learning process but converges smoothly.
+* Larger learning rate speeds up the learning but may not converge.
+* Usually a decaying Learning rate is preferred.
+#### Momentum
+Momentum helps to know the direction of the next step with the knowledge of the previous steps.
+It helps to prevent oscillations.
+A typical choice of momentum is between 0.5 to 0.9.
+#### Number of epochs
+* Number of epochs is the number of times the whole training data is shown to the network while training.
+* Increase the number of epochs until the validation accuracy starts decreasing even when training accuracy is increasing(overfitting).
+#### Batch size
+* Mini batch size is the number of sub samples given to the network after which parameter update happens.
+* A good default for batch size might be 32.
+Also try 32, 64, 128, 256, and so on.

 Backpropagation